What a week! Sensational Saka steals the show as Arteta's improving Arsenal march on | Goal.com

 Things just keep getting better and better for Bukayo Saka.

-The teenager put pen to paper on his new four-year deal at Arsenal in midweek and marked the occasion on Saturday by scoring a fabulous goal as Mikel Arteta’s earned a vital 2-0 win at Wolves.
+The teenager put pen to paper on his new four-year deal at Arsenal in midweek and celebrated in fine style on Saturday by scoring a fabulous goal as Mikel Arteta’s earned a vital 2-0 win at Wolves.

-It was Saka’s fourth goal of the season and his first ever in the Premier League and was an indicator as to why the Gunners were so determined to secure his long-term future as swiftly as possible.
+It was Saka’s fourth goal of the season – his first ever in the Premier League – and was an indicator as to why the Gunners were so determined to secure his long-term future as swiftly as possible.

 Since losing at Brighton a fortnight ago, Arteta’s side have responded with four successive wins in all competitions to keep what appeared to be a faltering season alive.